PAXSTORE/paxstore-3rd-app-android-sdk/README.md

       LinkedHashMap<String, String> resultMap = StoreSdk.getInstance().paramApi().parseDownloadParamXmlWithOrder(parameterFile);

 ## Migrating to Android 8.0
-Since Android 8.0 has lots of changes that will affect your app's behavior, we recommand you to follow the guide to Migrate to Android 8.0.
+Since Android 8.0 has lots of changes that will affect your app's behavior, we recommand you to follow the guide to migrate to Android 8.0.
 For further information, you can refer to https://developer.android.google.cn/about/versions/oreo/android-8.0-migration

 ## Template